cysouw/pandoc-ling/readme.md

 :::
 ```

 Alternatively, the `class` can be put in curled brackets (and then a leading full stop is necessary before `ex`).
 Inside these brackets more attributes can be added (separated by space), for example an id, using a hash, or any attribute=value pairs that should apply to this example.
-Currently there is only one attribute implemented (`formatGloss`), but in principle it is possible to add more attributes that can be used to fine-tune the typesetting of the example.
+Currently there is only one real attribute implemented (`formatGloss`), but in principle it is possible to add more attributes that can be used to fine-tune the typesetting of the example (see below for a description of such `local options`).

 ```
 ::: {#id .ex formatGloss=false}